dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

      Returns preferred the height of *space-req*.
 This is the value of the ``height:`` init-keyword that was passed when the object was created.

-   See also
+   :seealso:

      - :gf:`space-requirement-max-height`
      - :gf:`space-requirement-min-height`

 .. generic-function:: space-requirement-max-height